Graph product structure for non-minor-closed classes: Introduction

-Here $\boxtimes$ is the strong product\footnote{The \emph{strong product} of graphs $A$ and $B$, denoted by $A\boxtimes B$, is the graph with vertex set $V(A)\times V(B)$, where distinct vertices $(v,x),(w,y)\in V(A)\times V(B)$ are adjacent if $v=w$ and $xy\in E(B)$, or $x=y$ and $vw\in E(A)$, or $vw\in E(A)$ and $xy\in E(B)$. }, and treewidth\footnote{A \emph{tree decomposition} $\mathcal{T}$ of a graph $G$ consists of a tree $T$ and a collection $\mathcal{T}=(B_x:x\in V(T))$ of subsets of $V(G)$ indexed by the nodes of $T$ such that (i) for every $vw\in E(G)$, there exists some node $x\in V(T)$ with $v,w\in B_x$; and (ii) for every $v\in V(G)$, the induced subgraph $T[v] := T[\{x: v\in B_x\}]$ is connected.
-The \emph{width} of the tree decomposition $\mathcal{T}$ is $\max\{|B_x|:x\in V(T)\}-1$.
-The \emph{treewidth} $\tw(G)$ of a graph $G$ is the minimum width of a tree decomposition of $G$.
+Here $\boxtimes$ is the strong product,\!\footnote{The \defin{strong product} of graphs $A$ and $B$, denoted by $A\boxtimes B$, is the graph with vertex set $V(A)\times V(B)$, where distinct vertices $(v,x),(w,y)\in V(A)\times V(B)$ are adjacent if $v=w$ and $xy\in E(B)$, or $x=y$ and $vw\in E(A)$, or $vw\in E(A)$ and $xy\in E(B)$.} and treewidth\footnote{For a tree $T$, a \defin{$T$-decomposition} of a graph $G$ is an indexed family $\mathcal{T}=(B_x:x\in V(T))$ of subsets of $V(G)$ indexed by the nodes of $T$ such that (i) for every $vw\in E(G)$, there exists some node $x\in V(T)$ with $v,w\in B_x$; and (ii) for every $v\in V(G)$, the induced subgraph $T[v] := T[\{x: v\in B_x\}]$ is connected.
+The \defin{width} of $\mathcal{T}$ is $\max\{|B_x|:x\in V(T)\}-1$.
+A \defin{tree-decomposition} is a $T$-decomposition for any tree $T$.
+The \defin{treewidth} $\tw(G)$ of a graph $G$ is the minimum width of a tree-decomposition of $G$.
 Treewidth is the standard measure of how similar a graph is to a tree.
 Indeed, a connected graph has treewidth 1 if and only if it is a tree.
 Treewidth is of fundamental importance in structural and algorithmic graph theory; see \citep{Reed03,HW17,Bodlaender-TCS98} for surveys.} is an invariant that measures how `tree-like' a given graph is; see \cref{ProductExample} for an example.
 Loosely speaking, \cref{PlanarProduct} says that every planar graph is contained in the product of a tree-like graph and a path.
 This enables combinatorial results for graphs of bounded treewidth to be generalised for planar graphs (with different constants).